| 3 min read

 Never jump straight to reject.
 Follow this ladder:

-Now 100% of failing mail goes to Spam.
-This is safe-ish because legitimate mail isn't deleted, just foldered.
+After a week or two without complaints, remove t=y.
+Now failing mail is handled under p=quarantine.
+This stage is relatively safe because legitimate mail isn’t deleted, just foldered.
 Monitor support tickets closely.

 Before you enforce, check your SPF record.
 SPF has a hard limit of 10 DNS lookups.